 - Anet A8

-- If you are not printing from an SD card, this plugin will not work!
+- If you are using the M25 method and you are not printing from an SD card, this plugin will not work!
 It will not pause!
 You must print from an SD card (or with Octoprint)

 - Some versions of Cura have a bug and don't automatically reslice when you add the post processing plugin to your project.
 You may need to force Cura to reslice.
 This can easily be done by, e.g. turning retraction on and off.